What Happened To Snowball In Animal Farm

 Re‑Writing History

 After Snowball’s departure, Napoleon and his inner circle rewrite the farm’s history.
 The windmill, once championed by Snowball, is now portrayed as Napoleon’s original idea.
-The Seven Commandments are altered to reflect the new narrative, and Snowball’s image is painted as a villain who sought to betray the revolution Not complicated — just consistent..
+The Seven Commandments are altered to reflect the new narrative, and Snowball’s image is painted as a villain who sought to betray the revolution It's one of those things that adds up..

 Psychological Impact